jdrumgoole/quick-start-python-and-mongodb/ep001-SettingUpYourPyMongoEnvironment.md

 >>>
 </pre>

 First we import the PyMongo library *(1)*.
-The we create a local **client** object *(2)* that holds the connection pool and other status for this server.
+The we create a local `client` object *(2)* that holds the connection pool and other status for this server.
-We generally don’t want more than one ```MongoClient``` object per program as it provides its own connection pool.
+We generally don’t want more than one `MongoClient` object per program as it provides its own connection pool.

 Now we are ready to issue a command to the server.
-In this case its the standard MongoDB server information command which is called rather anachronistically **isMaster *(3)*. **This is a hangover from the very early versions of MongoDB.
+In this case its the standard MongoDB server information command which is called rather anachronistically `isMaster` *(3)*. **This is a hangover from the very early versions of MongoDB.
 It appears in very earliest pre 1.0 versions of MongoDB  which is over ten years old at this stage.
-The isMaster command returns a dict which details a bunch of server information.
-In order to format this in a more readable  way import the **pprint** library.
+The `isMaster` command returns a `dict` which details a bunch of server information.
+In order to format this in a more readable  way import the `pprint` library.

 That’s the end of episode one.
+We have installed MonogDB, started a, the Python client library (aka driver), started a `mongod` server and established a connection between the client and server.

-Next week we will introduce CRUD operations on MongoDB.
+Next week we will introduce CRUD operations on MongoDB starting with **Create**.

 For direct feedback please pose your questions on [twitter/jdrumgoole](https://twitter.com/jdrumgoole) that way everyone can see the answers.